2factorauth/twofactorauth/CONTRIBUTING.md

 - Categories must be selected from the values listed in [`categories.json`][categories].
 - The default value for the icon is `<domain>.svg`, but can be overridden by an `img` field.
-- If you would like the site's link on 2fa.directory to be different to `https://<domain>`, you can use a `url` field to specify this.
+- If you would like the site's link on 2fa.directory to be different from `https://<domain>`, you can use a `url` field to specify this.

 #### Adding a site that _supports_ TFA